 Tower Controllers: An air traffic controller that works in an airport tower on-site, is responsible for the flow of aircraft, vehicles, and people at a specific airport.
 As the name indicates, they work from control towers as they need to visually observe traffic flow in conjunction with specific communication devices and airport instrumentation.
 A tower controller will provide pilots and crew with flight plans, weather updates, provide clearance, and direct movement of vehicles for an specific airline carrier.

 External Controllers: An external air traffic controller is a specialist that works to manage the aircraft traveling to and from airports not within a defined airport's air space.
 External air traffic controllers will typically work at route traffic control centers across the country which is a centralized hub versus being on-site at a specific airport.

-Education and Schools in Air Traffic Control
+Best Air Traffic Control Schools

 Individuals wishing to become air traffic controllers must be American citizens and receive a degree in the field from a school that has been accredited by the Federal Aviation Administration.
 Individuals may receive an associate's or bachelor's degree, or may substitute some, most, or all of that education through previous education through the armed services.
 Once completed, individuals will need to pass an FAA exam in order to be eligible for employment.